 The Company aims to minimize the impact of its operations on both local communities and the environment.
 The Company is committed to developing the Project in a responsible and sustainable manner.
-The Company takes its responsibilities seriously to protect the environment, to conduct business based on high ethical standards and to make a positive difference in the communities in which it operates.
+The Company takes its responsibilities seriously to protect the environment, to conduct business based on high ethical standards (including a commitment to not engaging in business with any persons or entities subject to multinational sanction) and to make a positive difference in the communities in which it operates.